Gas vs Electric Ovens: Which One Should You Buy?

 8. Cost Comparison Summary

-Gas ovens have a higher upfront cost but lower running expenses due to cheaper fuel and better energy efficiency.
-They require complex installation and moderate maintenance.
-In contrast, electric ovens are cheaper and simpler to install but use more electricity, leading to higher long-term costs.
-They’re also easier to clean and maintain, making them a convenient choice for many homes.
+Gas ovens are initially costly but require lower running expenses due to reduced fuel charges and higher efficiency in utilizing the resources.
+They require intricate installation and moderate maintenance.
+However, electric ovens are cheap and easy to install but require more power, leading to higher running expenses.
+They are easy to clean and require minimal maintenance, thereby being more suitable for many houses.

 9. Which One Should You Buy?